 You’ve got the gown, but now you need to make sure it fits perfectly.
 After all, you want to look your best, right?
-There is no better trick that stylists have up their sleeves when outfitting celebs for the red carpet than tailoring.
-It makes sure their clients look their very best.
-So we sat down with the ultimate expert, Julie Sabatino, aka The Bridal Stylist, to get her take on alterations and everything you need to know.
+We sat down with the ultimate expert, Julie Sabatino, aka The Bridal Stylist, to get her take on wedding dress alterations and everything you need to know.

 IN-HOUSE TAILORING PREFERRED

 First off, Julie strongly suggests getting your gown from a salon that provides the tailoring.
 Salons and their staff know their own product best and understand how to make the proper adjustments.
 “Additionally, you have recourse if it’s not done correctly.”
 But if you get your gown elsewhere, most likely, the salon will have a go-to alteration specialist they can refer you to, who they have been using for a while.